ComposableFi/composable-ibc/hyperspace/core/README.md

         Ok(())
     }
 ```
-**Note** Correct functioning of the relayer is dependent on correct implementation of the trait methods, read documentation for each of the trait
+**Note** Correct functioning of the relayer is dependent on correct implementation of the trait methods, read documentation
-methods for details.
+for each of the trait methods for details.

-## Gas Metering
+## Gas Awareness

-The relayer has a gas metering logic to prevent submitting a batch of IBC messages whose execution cost would exceed block gas limits.
+The relayer employs a gas aware logic to submit IBC messages.
+Messages whose execution cost would exceed block gas limits
+are split into chunks.
-The gas metering is performed by [`flush_message_batch`](/hyperspace/core/src/queue.rs#L6), the way this is achieved is by estimating the weight of the
+The gas limit tuning is performed by [`flush_message_batch`](/hyperspace/core/src/queue.rs#L6), it achieves this by by estimating the weight of the message batch
-message batch and comparing it with the maximum block gas limit, if the estimate exceeds the former then the ibc messages
+using [`estimate_weight`](/hyperspace/primitives/src/lib.rs#L354) and comparing it with the maximum block gas limit provided by [`block_max_weight`](/hyperspace/primitives/src/lib.rs#L351),
-are split into smaller chunks that fit within the gas limit and these chunks are then submitted as individual transactions.
+if the estimate exceeds the latter then the ibc messages are split into smaller chunks that fit within the gas limit and
+these chunks are then submitted as individual transactions.

 ## CLI Interface